-Lentil production in Morocco is limited by several biotic and abiotic factors that result on low profitability causing serious decrease in cultivated areas dedicated to this crop.
-On a global scale, drought is a major constraint for crop production, especially in arid and semi-arid areas.
+Lentil production in Morocco is limited by several biotic and abiotic factors that result on low profitability causing serious decrease in cultivated areas dedicated to this crop production, especially in arid and semi-arid areas.
 In fact, as lentil is often cultivated in rainfed regions of Morocco, its productivity is frequently limited by irregular rainfall.
 Moreover, traditional farming based on poor adoption of efficient production techniques (sowing date, fertilizers and certified seeds of improved varieties) limits the potential of this crop and results in low production.
 Another major constraint is the limited use of mechanization due the weak adaptation of available traditional varieties and crop management used by farmers to the use of machines.
 This involves extensive needs for costly labor-workers for weeding and harvesting, decreasing the profitability of lentil.
 In addition, local populations and traditional varieties being used by farmers have long cycles in which flowering and pod onset are delayed toward late spring with low soil water availability and high temperatures causing significant increase of flower and pod abortion and thus reducing grain yield.